microsoft/FluidFramework/examples/apps/cra-demo/README.md

 ### 3.a Add the `getContainerId` function

+The `Fluid` class helps you create or load a Fluid container.
+As you build your application, you'll eventually track these containers yourself.
+For now, `getContainerId` function either loads the container identified by the hash in the URL or creates a new container for you.

-The `Fluid` class requires a seperate create vs load path, so we need a way to determine if we are loading the app for the first time, or if we loading an existing file.
-The `getContainerId` function is our current method for simulating creating vs loading by looking for a hash in the URL.
-This is an area we'd like to improve, so for now, paste this code right below your import statments.
+This is an area we'd like to improve, but, for now, paste this code below your imports.

 ```tsx
 const getContainerId = (): { containerId: string; isNew: boolean } => {